 How far can we bring modern European Ethics under the same rules?
 It is, of course, quite true that many now try to separate Ethics from Religion, and to believe that Morality can exist, as a code with strong and permanent sanctions, without the assistance of Religion.
-And it must be admitted that some men are strictly and honourably moral, though they have lost their Religion. development of non-Theistic Ethics is too recent, and its declared separation from Christianity too incomplete, for us to take this fact as any evidence against the Theistic origin of Ethical thought and action.
-Most believers in non-Theistic Ethics have at least grown up in a Christian country; and the influence of either past or present Christian thought and example cannot be disregarded. as a matter of fact-as we have seen already-the influence of Ethics based on the national or personal decay of Religion is always greatest at the beginning-at the moment of real or apparent decay.
+And it must be admitted that some men are strictly and honourably moral, though they have lost their Religion.
+But the development of non-Theistic Ethics is too recent, and its declared separation from Christianity too incomplete, for us to take this fact as any evidence against the Theistic origin of Ethical thought and action.
+Most believers in non-Theistic Ethics have at least grown up in a Christian country; and the influence of either past or present Christian thought and example cannot be disregarded.
+And, as a matter of fact-as we have seen already-the influence of Ethics based on the national or personal decay of Religion is always greatest at the beginning-at the moment of real or apparent decay.
 It can, however, be shown that modern Ethics are, as a matter of fact, generally the lineal descendants of Greek and Roman Ethics, and that the same defects which caused pre-Christian Western Ethics to fall before Christianity are inherent in the moral non-theistic systems of the modern world.
-And this can be proved from the systems themselves, quite independently of the fact that they have always been more or

-'I have not included the Japanese "Shinto" in this examination.
-It is neither a Religion nor an Ethical code, but an absolutely harmless recognition of the existence of the departed, the nearest approach possible to the Christian doctrine of the "Communion of Saints."
+And this can be proved from the systems themselves, quite independently of the fact that they have always been more or but an absolutely harmless recognition of the existence of the departed, the nearest approach possible to the Christian doctrine of the "Communion of Saints."
 Its rites are simple, colourless, and free from superstition; and it has not been found necessary to suppress it in Christianising the Japanese.

-As a Japanese writer states: "Some Japanese are Christians, and some are Buddhists; but we are all Shintoists."
-In practice, the chief Shinto "rite" is the pouring of a few drops of tea from her cup by the mistress of the house in memory of the dead: in theory this rests simply on the belief that the dead still exist, and are in sympathy with the living.

-less subject to the avowed or unconscious influence of Theism.
+In practice, the chief Shinto "rite" is the pouring of a few drops of tea from her cup by the mistress of the house in memory of the dead: in theory this rests simply on the belief that the dead still exist, and are in sympathy with the living. less subject to the avowed or unconscious influence of Theism.